Project-SAN/AURORA/README.md

-# HORNET
+# AURORA (Attested Unlinkable Routing with Overlay Relay Assurance)

-HORNET is an experimental Rust implementation of the High-speed Onion Routing at the Network Layer protocol, extended with **ZKMB-HORNET** support for zero-knowledge policy capsules.
+AURORA is the renamed, experimental Rust implementation of a verifiable onion-routing protocol that fuses zkMB-style policy capsules with HORNET-inspired packet formats.
+The crate name remains `hornet` for now, but the protocol and project branding are AURORA.

 ## Project Layout

-- `src/` – core HORNET transport, policy client, and demo sender implementation
+- `src/` – core AURORA transport, policy client, and demo sender implementation
-- `docs/zkmb-hornet-protocol.md` – detailed protocol draft covering actors, data formats, and verifier expectations
+- `docs/zkmb-hornet-protocol.md` – detailed protocol draft (legacy filename) covering actors, data formats, and verifier expectations
 - `src/policy/` – policy capsule types, Merkle blocklist utilities, JSON loader, and proof-client wiring

-## ZKMB-HORNET Overview
+## AURORA Overview

-ZKMB-HORNET embeds a `PolicyCapsule` at the beginning of each payload.
+AURORA embeds a `PolicyCapsule` at the beginning of each payload.
 A sender obtains the capsule from a Policy Authority (PA) without revealing the underlying policy by proving **non-membership** against a Merkle-committed blocklist.
 Forwarding nodes validate the capsule with the `PolicyMetadata` that travels in the anonymous header (TLV type `0xA1`).
 If verification fails, the node drops the packet with `Error::PolicyViolation`.

 See `docs/zkmb-hornet-protocol.md` for the full flow (setup → proving → forwarding) and the PA REST contract.